shaloo/web3-user-personas/docs/concepts/why-personas.md

 ### Gaining Traction

-Successful startups more often than not first invest time and resources to deeply understand users before jumpting into creating solutions.
-It is a necessary but not a sufficient predictor of a product's success.
+Successful startups invest time and resources to understand their users before they implement solutions.
+This discovery step is necessary, but it alone cannot guarantee a product's success.

 Staying aligned with users’ needs benefits product, design, marketing, and sales.
 It creates cross‑functional alignment that is crucial for success.